matteoramazzotti/MSutils/README.md

 MSutils is a set of perl utilities tha was written to simplify the analysis of shotgun MS peptide and protein identification performed with SearchGUI and PeptideShaker.

+MSUtils have been used to analyze data in the publication:
+"Antioxidant and anti-inflammatory properties of sourdoughs containing selected Lactobacilli strains are retained in breads" Luti, Mazzoli,Ramazzotti, [...],Pazzagli
+Food Chemistry 322:126710.
+PMID: 32283363 DOI: 10.1016/j.foodchem.2020.126710

 <b>PS_pept_collapse.pl</b> detects peptides that are contained in other longer peptides.
 The PSM count of subpeptides are attributed to the longest peptides and reported.
 Try it using: